 Modelling results for dissolved and entrained oil for the worst-case scenarios have not been included in this OPEP given there are limited response strategies that will reduce subsurface impacts.
 However, they are still useful for indicating where a scientific monitoring response may be needed.
 Refer to Section 7.1.5 of the EP for dissolved and entrained thresholds and Section 7.1.6 for impacts to receptors.
+Appendix O provides the scientific monitoring capability assessment, which is based on all modelling results including those for dissolved and entrained oil; Table O-1 includes the minimum times to shore for receptors contacted within 7 days at the dissolved and entrained thresholds.

-Grader C was the modelling analogue identified for both the Yoorn-1 and Dancer-1 LOWC modelling; therefore, the results of the weathering analyses shown in Figure 6-1 is representative of condensate from all three wells.
+Grader C was the modelling analogue identified for the Yoorn-1 LOWC modelling; therefore, the results of the weathering analyses shown in Figure 6-1 is representative of condensate from the Yoorn-1 well.
 Evaporation is the primary weathering mechanism for highly volatile condensates such as Grader C. Under low wind speeds of 1 m/s, approximately 90% of the surface slick is predicted to evaporate after 3 days (72 hours).
 Under moderate wind speeds of 5 m/s, approximately 82% of the surface slick is predicted to evaporate after 24 hours with the remaining ~18% dispersed in the water column and no surface slick under these conditions.
 High wind speeds of 10 m/s are predicted to rapidly (after only 6 hours) disperse (30%) and evaporate (70%) with no surface slick.